 - Installing Contractor: Professionals can assess your home's specific needs, recommend the right system size and type, and provide guidance on energy-efficient options.
 “You need a professional who understands pressures and temperatures, psychrometric charts, how to recover refrigerant, how to evacuate a system properly, how to charge a system properly, and has all of those specialty tools,” Brian Redmond, owner of Redmond’s Complete Comfort in Lock Haven, Pennsylvania.
 “Can you imagine buying a vehicle kit, putting a vehicle together, and then driving down the road?”

-Mini Split vs. Central Air Cost
+Mini Split vs. Central Air Cost: Which is the Better Value?

 How to Save on Mini Split Installation